 How often should our equipment be PAT Tested?

-The frequency of PAT testing in Edinburgh varies upon the type of equipment and the environment it is used in.
-For example, a power tool, which is hand held and used on a construction site should be examined more frequently than a desk lamp in a hotel bedroom.
+The frequency of PAT testing in Edinburgh varies with the type of equipment and the environment it is used in.
+For example, a power tool, which is handheld and used on a construction site should be examined more frequently than a desk lamp in a hotel bedroom.
 For more detailed information please check out the www.HSE.gov.uk website.
-We at EICR Edinburgh carry out PAT testing on all types of equipment .
+We at EICR Edinburgh carry out PAT testing on all types of equipment.

-Any item deemed not safe to use will have a failed label applied and our Approved Electrician who will advise our client on site.
-The Technician will also detail on the Job Sheet the failed item and will ask the client to initial their knowledge of the failed item.
-It is then the clients responsibility to either repair the item or have taken off site to ensure the item is no longer used.
-We can cut the plug off or cut the cable at the item end or other such measures as advised by our client.
-If required we can repair small faults such as incorrect rated fuses.
+Any item deemed not safe to use will have a failed label applied and our Approved Electrician will advise our client on-site.
+The Technician will also detail on the Job Sheet the failed item and will ask the client to sign their initials as knowledge of the failed item.
+It is then the client’s responsibility to either repair the item or to have it taken off-site to ensure the item is no longer used.
+If advised, we can cut the wire at the plug end or appliance end to ensure it is not used.
+If required, we can repair small faults such as incorrectly rated fuses.

 Pat testing takes into consideration many factors such as:

 - Free from cracks and damage or sign of overheating/thermal damage.

-- Free from cuts, fraying and damage or exposed copper
+- Free from cuts, fraying, damage or exposed copper.

-- Not in a location where it could be damaged for example under a carpet or could cause a trip hazard, or squeezed tightly between desks or jammed in a floor box.
+- Not in a location where it could be damaged.
+For example: Under a carpet that could cause a trip hazard, squeezed tightly between desks or jammed in a floor box.

 - No joints or connections that may render it unsuitable for use, such as taped joints, a favourite for DIY dads!

 - Only one flex connected into one plug.
 We found that customers sometimes connect 2 cables into plugs.

-- Long leads such as an extension reel or Vacuum cleaner lead, will be inspected throughout its length as “heat spots” can occur from not fully extending the cable in use.
+- Long leads, such as an extension reel or Vacuum cleaner lead, will be inspected throughout its length as “heat spots” can occur from not fully extending the cable during use.

-- No indiscriminate use of extension leads which can result in overload / fire hazards / trip hazards.
+- No indiscriminate use of extension leads.
+This can result in overload, fire hazards and trip hazards.